fuglaro/remoteVCC/README.md

 even when the Client can't directly access the Host.

 Example:
-    remoteVCCrouter --tls-certificate=.local/share/remoteVCC/cert.pem
+    remoteVCCrouter --tls-pfx=rVCC.pfx

---through-port=[port number] (default:43755): Listens for client connections
+--via-port=[port number] (default:43755): Listens for client and host
-    through this port.
+    connections through this port.

---tls-certificate=[certificate file]: (required) Use a specific certificate
+--tls-pfx=[tls cert/key file]: (required with --through-port) Uses this
-    file to establish encrypted communication.
-This certificate should be registered with a certificate authority or with the client itself.
+    certificate when establishing encrypted communication.
+The certificate should be registered with a certificate authority or with the client.
 ```
   * remoteVCCkeys:
 ```